Kotlin Generic Variance Modifiers

 , etc.

-It is because between all those types, there is the following relation:
+This is because there is the following relation between all these types:

 Notice that when we go down in this hierarchy, the parameter type moves toward types that are higher in the typing system hierarchy, and the return type moves toward lower types.

-It is no coincidence.
-All parameter types in Kotlin function types are contravariant, as the name of this variance modifier in
+This is no coincidence.
+All parameter types in Kotlin function types are contravariant, as the name of the in

-suggests.
-All return types in Kotlin function types are covariant, as the name of this variance modifier out
+variance modifier suggests.
+All return types in Kotlin function types are covariant, as the name of the out

-In this, just like in many other cases, you do not need to understand variance modifiers, to benefit from using them.
+In this case – as in many other cases – you don’t need to understand variance modifiers to benefit from using them.
 You just use the function you would like to use, and it works.
 People rarely notice that this would not work in another language or with another implementation.
 This makes a good developer experience.
-People do not attribute it to generic type modifiers, but they feel using Kotlin or using some libraries is just easier.
+People don’t attribute this good experience to generic type modifiers, but they feel that using Kotlin or some libraries is just easier.
 As library creators, we use type modifiers to make a good developer experience.

-The general rule for using variance modifiers is really simple: Type parameters that are only used for public out-positions (function result and read-only property type) should be covariant, so have the out
+The general rule for using variance modifiers is really simple: type parameters that are only used for public out-positions (function results and read-only property types) should be covariant so they have an out

 modifier.
-Type parameters that are only used for public in-positions (function parameter type) should be contravariant, so have an in
+Type parameters that are only used for public in-positions (function parameter types) should be contravariant so they have an in

 modifier.

 This is the end of the first part.
-In the next part, you will learn about an important pattern named Covariant Nothing Object.
-Stay tuned.
+In the next part, you will learn about an important pattern called the Covariant Nothing Object.
+Stay tuned!

-In this chapter, I assume that you know what a type is and that you have some basic understanding of generic classes and functions.
-As a reminder: The type parameter is a placeholder for a type, so T
+In this chapter, I assume that you know what a type is and understand the basics of generic classes and functions.
+As a reminder, the type parameter is a placeholder for a type, e.g., T

 in class Box<T>

 .
-The type argument is the actual type used when a class is created, or a function is called, so Int
+The type argument is the actual type used when a class is created or a function is called, e.g., Int

 in Box<Int>()